Arthur Denaro: Later life

 After retiring from the British Army, Denaro was adviser to Salman bin Hamad bin Isa Al Khalifa, crown prince of Bahrain, from 2003 to 2007 and he joined Strategic Real Estate Advisors and the Inspirational Development Group in 2007.
 He was appointed a Deputy Lieutenant for Herefordshire in 2008.
-In retirement he also became a Trustee of The Prince's Trust and is an extra equerry to the Prince of Wales.

-He can still be found at a variety of events for the army and, in particular, for the Old Comrades Association of the Queen's Royal Hussars where he is known to all as "General Arthur".
+In retirement he also served as a Trustee of The Prince's Trust and is an extra equerry to the King Charles III.
+Denaro is active in the Old Comrades Association of the Queen's Royal Hussars, where he is known to all as "General Arthur".
 He remains as president of the Combined Irish Regiments Association (since 2003).

 Since leaving the army, Denaro has made a number of corporate speaking and after dinner appearances, and is represented by a number of companies including "Military Speakers".

 Personal life

-In 1980, Denaro married Margaret Roney Acworth (Maggi), widow of Major Michael Kealy, DSO.
-Together they have one son (commissioned into the Queen's Royal Hussars in 2008) and one daughter, as well as the son and two daughters from Maggi's first marriage.
+In 1980, Denaro married Margaret Roney Acworth (Maggi), widow of Major Michael Kealy.
+Together they have one son (commissioned into the Queen's Royal Hussars in 2008) and one daughter.
+He also has a step-son and two step-daughters from Maggi's first marriage.